- Download our Moving to Norway Guide (PDF)

 References and background checks

-The tenant usually needs to provide a personal reference from previous landlords, an employer or a guarantor.
+As a potential tenant, you'll likely need to provide a personal reference from a previous landlord, an employer, or a guarantor.
 Expats who have recently moved to Norway usually have their employer act as a guarantor.

 Deposits

-Expats will be required to pay up to three months' rent as a deposit before moving in, so combined with the rent for the first month, up to four months’ rent may need to be found upfront.
-There is usually a penalty fee if the tenant backs out of the lease agreement before taking up residence in the property.
-The deposit will be held in a protected bank account and once the lease is concluded, the deposit is refundable, provided the property is not damaged beyond normal wear and tear.
+You'll be required to pay up to three months' rent as a deposit before moving in.
+The deposit is held in a protected bank account and is refundable at the end of the lease, provided the property is not damaged beyond normal wear and tear.

 Termination of the lease